Singularities in positive characteristic, stratification and simplification of the singular locus: A smooth local projection and the elimination algebra

+Essentialy, the idea is that if $\beta_{d,d-1}: V^{(d)}\to V^{(d-1)}$ is ${\mathcal G}$-admissible locally at $x$, then an ${\mathcal O}_{V^{(d-1)}}$-Rees algebra can be assigned to ${\mathcal G}$.
+If condition (i) in Definition \ref{def83} is not fullfilled, the assignment is not needed (see Lemma \ref{codimensionone}).
 Now we will explain the role of conditions (ii) and (iii) in Definition \ref{def83}.

-\begin{Paragraph} {\bf Condition (ii) in Definition \ref{def83}: Relative differential algebras.} {\rm Notice that if ${\mathcal G}=\oplus_{n\in {\mathbb N}}I_nW^n$ is an absolute differential algebra, then it is also a relative differential algebra for any smooth morphism $\beta_{d,d-1}: V^{(d)}\to V^{(d-1)}$ of schemes over a field $k$ defined in a neighborhood of $x\in \mbox{Sing }{\mathcal G}$.
-A key point in our development is the study of properties of {\em relative} differential algebras, and their stability by monoidal transformations (see Section \ref{eliminationmonoidal}); whereas transforms of absolute differential algebras are not absolute differential.
+\begin{Paragraph} {\bf Condition (ii) in Definition \ref{def83}: relative differential Rees algebras.} {\rm Notice that if ${\mathcal G}=\oplus_{n\in {\mathbb N}}I_nW^n$ is an absolute differential Rees algebra, then it is also a relative differential algebra for any smooth morphism $\beta_{d,d-1}: V^{(d)}\to V^{(d-1)}$ of schemes over a field $k$ defined in a neighborhood of $x\in \mbox{Sing }{\mathcal G}$.
+Thus this is a generic condition.
+Our starting point will always be a differential Rees algebra ${\mathcal G}$.
+If a closed point $x$ is within condition (i), then it is simple to construct a smooth scheme $V^{(d-1)}$ and a ${\mathcal G}$-admissible morphism as avobe.
+Since ${\mathcal G}$ is an absolute differential Rees algebra, it is will a $\beta$-relative differential Rees algebra.
+This is as much as we will use to produce an elimination algebra over $V^{(d-1)}$.

-As indicated before, absolute differential algebras give rise to relative differential algebras for arbitrary smooth maps (see \ref{eliminationalg}, specially properties i, ii and iii for the relevance of working with differential and relative differential algebras). } \end{Paragraph}
+A key point in our development is the study of properties of {\em relative} differential algebras, and their stability by monoidal transformations (see Section \ref{eliminationmonoidal}); whereas transforms of absolute differential Rees algebras are not absolute differential (see Remark \ref{rk85} for further details). } \end{Paragraph}

-\begin{Paragraph} {\rm {\bf Condition (iii) in Definition \ref{def83}: Local projections and transversality. } Almost any smooth local projection, or more generally, almost any smooth morphism defined locally, in a neigborhood of a simple point in the singular locus of a Rees algebra, will fulfill the condition in Definition \ref{def83} (iii).
+\begin{Paragraph} {\rm {\bf Condition (iii) in Definition \ref{def83}: local smooth projections and transversality. } Almost any local smooth projection, or equivalently, almost any smooth morphism defined locally, in a neigborhood of a simple point in the singular locus of a Rees algebra, will fulfill condition (iii) in Definition \ref{def83}.
 In \ref{opentran} we show that this condition is open: it holds at any singular point in a neighborhood of $x$.
-First we will explain the meaning in terms of local rings, and then we describe a procedure to construct a smooth morphism satisfying this geometric condition at $x$:
+First we will explain the meaning of this condition in terms of local rings, and then we describe a procedure to construct a smooth morphism satisfying this geometric condition at $x$.